Downtown Louisville: Residential

+Transportation

+Downtown Louisville has three major interstates: I-65, I-64, and I-71.
+I-65 is the main north–south interstate and bypasses downtown to the east., while I-64 is the main east–west interstate and bypasses downtown to the north.
+I-71 splits from I-64 northwest of downtown, and continues northeastward.
+All three interstates converge at the Kennedy Interchange, commonly referred to as "Spaghetti Junction".
+I-65 crosses the Ohio River on the Abraham Lincoln Bridge for northbound traffic, and the John F. Kennedy Memorial Bridge for southbound traffic.
+I-65 comes from Nashville, Tennessee, and heads due north to Indianapolis, Indiana, and eventually leads to Chicago, Illinois.
+I-64 comes from Lexington, Kentucky, and heads due west towards St. Louis, Missouri, and I-71 heads due northeast to Cincinnati, Ohio. the major U.S. Routes are U.S Route 31 (U.S Route 31W and U.S Route 31E converge in downtown), U.S Route 60, U.S Route 150, and U.S Route 42.
+Rapid transit is provided by TARC's Dixie Line.
+The Louisville Muhammad Ali International Airport is located 7 miles south of downtown with service by American, Delta, and United, among others.

 Plans

-Projects in the works include the construction of a wharf along the Riverwalk Trail, and the Ohio River Bridges Project, involving the reconstruction of Spaghetti Junction (the intersection of I-65, I-64 and I-71) along with the addition of a new bridge for northbound I-65 traffic.
-One recently completed project was the conversion of the former Big Four railroad bridge into a pedestrian and bicycle only bridge, which opened on the Kentucky side in 2013 and the Indiana side in 2014.
+Projects in downtown have included the construction of a wharf along the Riverwalk Trail, and the Ohio River Bridges Project, which involved the reconstruction of the aforementioned Spaghetti Junction along with the addition of a new bridge for northbound I-65 traffic, as well as the conversion of the former Big Four railroad bridge into a pedestrian and bicycle only bridge, which opened on the Kentucky side in 2013 and the Indiana side in 2014.

 On August 19, 2007, city leaders and the Cordish Company, developers of 4th Street Live!, announced Center City, a $442 million, multi-year plan to develop 23 acre, bounded by Second, Third and Liberty streets and Muhammad Ali Boulevard, that will include new housing, restaurants, a cinema and a boutique hotel.
 An estimated 500000 sqft of floor space being created, including a 15-story structure.
 As the plan would require $130 million in local and state tax rebates for Cordish, it requires approval from the Louisville Metro Council and Kentucky General Assembly.
 There is no official start time for the project, as financing is still being secured by the Cordish Company.

 Also announced in 2007, the glass and steel $50 million shopping and office complex Iron Quarter was to be constructed within the Whiskey Row Historic District, but the project was delayed and eventually set aside when property owner Todd Blue made an agreement with the city of Louisville in January 2011 to demolish the seven original buildings.
 In May 2011, after all seven buildings had been landmarked, a new agreement was made with the city to save five of the seven buildings by donating one and selling the other four, with the remaining two to be demolished.
 Facades of all seven buildings are to be preserved.